eric-ampire/eric-ampire/README.md

 To get started:

-- I’m currently working on ...
+- I’m currently working on Be Served
-- I’m currently learning ...
+- I’m currently learning Data Structures and Algorithms
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on Android Operating system
-- Want to reach out: [www.ericampire.xyz](www.ericampire.xyz)
+- Want to reach out: [www.ericampire.com](www.ericampire.com)